st-tech/zozo-shift15m/DATASHEET.md

 ##### ```Was the “raw” data saved in addition to the preprocessed/cleaned/labeled data (e.g., to support unanticipated future uses)?
 If so, please provide a link or other access point to the “raw” data.```

 ##### ```Is the software used to preprocess/clean/label the instances available?
 If so, please provide a link or other access point.```
+All software are provided on the [SHIFT28M repository](https://github.com/st-tech/zr-shift28m).

 ##### ```Any other comments?```